kormilitzin/the-signature-method-in-machine-learning/README.md

 ### Functions of the ESig package

-Main two transformations (log and full signature) are given by:
+Two main transformations (log and full signature) are given by:
 * `ts.stream2logsig(data, L)`
 * `ts.stream2sig(data, L)`